PaulDevelop/Library.Auth/README.md

 impersonates the role $roleName.
 If yes, we return true, otherwise false.

-The variables collection noted while instancing the *Authorisator* object contains variables, which can be used in the patterns as described in the list below.
+The variables collection noted while instancing the *Authorisator* object contains variables, which can be used in the patterns as described in the next section.

 The next step is to add an access restriction, which is done by calling the *addAccessRestriction* method on the *Authorisator* object.
 This method takes a [AccessRestriction](src/class/AccessRestriction.php) object as parameter,